-About 12 years ago, I also began teaching drawing to adults and discovered that everyone can draw!
-I was so excited by what happened to people when they re-engaged with drawing and creative thinking that I wrote three books about it—
+In 2006, I also began teaching drawing to adults and discovered that everyone can draw!
+I was so excited by what happened to people when they re-engaged with drawing and visual thinking that I wrote three books about it—

 The Confident Creative (Findhorn Press 2010)

 The Drawing Club of Improbable Dreams (Findhorn Press 2015)

 The Confident Creative was a 2011 gold medal winner in